mchwalinska/4EU-Protist-diversity-course-2024/README.md

 You will use the [DADA2](https://benjjneb.github.io/dada2/) software to create Amplicon Sequence Variants (ASVs).

-This step inculdes lenght trimming. ***How much would you trim forward and reverse reads, to find balance between quality and merging?*** Use `trimmed_demux.qzv` quality plots as a clue.
+This step inculdes length trimming. ***How much would you trim forward and reverse reads, to find balance between quality and merging?*** Use `trimmed_demux.qzv` quality plots as a clue.

 ```
 qiime dada2 denoise-paired --p-n-threads 4 --i-demultiplexed-seqs trimmed_demux.qza --p-trunc-len-f ? --p-trunc-len-r ?  --output-dir dada2